 General Operating Grants

-Our goal is to support organizations with clear mission and programmatic alignment, who learn from their constituents, participate in field building activities, assess their impact, and share Greater Tacoma Community Foundation’s values.
+Designed to strengthen smaller Pierce County nonprofits, the SPC grant program provided general operating support funds.
+Our goal was to support organizations with clear mission and programmatic alignment, who learn from their constituents, participate in field building activities, assess their impact, and share Greater Tacoma Community Foundation’s values.

 Discover lessons and insights from past Strengthening Pierce County grantees through GTCF’s Nonprofit Life videos and blog posts.

 Follow the links below for Nonprofit Life Videos:

 Follow the links below for lessons learned from Strengthening Pierce County grantees:

 GTCF’s commitment is to provide the most efficient, equitable funding for the community.
 While 73 organizations received grants through SPC, 105 organizations had grant applications denied despite investing considerable staff time into excellent applications.

 At the same time, the need in Pierce County has continued to grow and change.
 GTCF funding will evolve to meet that need.
 Along with other Pierce County funders, we’re seeking ways for more funding to effectively ensure diverse resources to the community without the burden of a competitive process.